andrewtpoe/git_automator/README.md

 curl -sS https://raw.githubusercontent.com/andrewtpoe/git_automator/dev/ezgit_installer.sh | bash
 ```

 This script will install homebrew, git, and hub as needed, then print something in your terminal if it is working correctly.
+It has been tested to work on OS X, but does not install correctly on Linux operating system.

 You should now have access to these functions by typing:
 ```bash